 MsgBox “The changed cell is in the Input Range.”

-The above three line code explains that if Union(Target, VRange).Address = VRange.Address, then MsgBox will pop-up this statement: “The changed cell is in the Input Range”, otherwise if Union(Target, VRange).Address ≠ VRange.Address then nothing will happens.
+The above three line code explains that if Union(Target, VRange).Address = VRange.Address, then MsgBox will pop up this statement: “The changed cell is in the Input Range”, otherwise if Union(Target, VRange).Address ≠ VRange.Address then nothing will happen.

 Read More: How to Use Non-object Events

-In the following quotation, I have explained Union function in VBA.
+In the following quotation, I have explained the Union function in VBA.

 Private Sub Worksheet_Change(ByVal Target As Range) Set VRange = Range(“InputRange”) For Each cell In Target If Union(cell, VRange).Address = VRange.Address Then Msgbox “The changed cell is in the input range.”
 End if Next cell End Sub

 The above code will generate three message boxes(one under another) shown in the following image when a user makes changes in the cell range C5: C8.